advil64/RecreatingGIT/readme.md

 *Manifest project number:* Client asks for a file in the following manner **manifestVersion**, server should retrieve the manifest version from the most recent manifest and send the number.

+*Create:* When you need to add a new project to the repo client will ask server to create a project in the following manner **Create: Name** you need to do the checks listed in the description.
+Then you have to send the manifest from the server.
+If the project had already existed, instead of the file size, return a -1.

 ## Client Functions

 ### Update